rozek/banglejs-2-activities/README.md

 However, the results don't look promising at all.
 <br clear="left">

-In order to be able to assess the problem properly, here are the same images generated with 24-bit graphics while being converted to 3-bit color:
+In order to be able to assess the problem properly, here are the same images generated with 24-bit graphics during a conversion to 3-bit color:

 ![](Colors/ColorWedge-toBlack_Conversion.png)
 ![](Colors/ColorWedge-toWhite_Conversion.png)